Prophecy-eip/Backend/README.md

 ### Environment setup

-In order to launch the database and the server, you need to provide the following environment variables in a `.env` file:
+In order to launch the database and the server, you need to provide the following environment variables in a `.env` file (see the [sample file](.env.sample)):
 - `SERVER_PORT`: The port the server will listen to
 - `POSTGRES_DB`: The name of the postgres  database
 - `POSTGRES_USER`: The name of the postgres user